-- □ It is recommended that all players utilize the "Self-Check" on Ontario COVID-19 Self-Assessment App - □ If you experience any of the symptoms, please follow recommendations and contact your medical health provider. - Do not carpool unless with immediate family members. - □ Always follow the instructions from coaches and respect physical distancing. - □ Arrive no more than 25 minutes prior to activity commencing. - Do not congregate at the facility entry point. - □ Arrive prepared to train changing rooms will not be in use. - □ Bring your own water bottles clearly labelled with your name. - □ Do not share water bottles. - □ Follow the hygiene protocols in this document. - □ Physical distancing of two (2) metres (6 feet) must be maintained when not playing. - □ All "non-essential" contacts should be avoided (handshakes, high 5's, etc.). - □ Only use your own equipment. - □ Wash hands with hand sanitizer immediately before leaving home, after soccer activities, and during scheduled breaks. - □ Do not spit at any time. - □ Clearly label your own water bottle.
-Do not share bottles. - □ Any individual equipment used should be taken home and washed separately from others in the household (e.g. uniform). - □ Carry hand sanitizer in order to enable good personal hygiene. - □ Cover mouth and nose with a tissue or your elbow (not your hands) when you cough or sneeze. - □ Avoid the use of public toilets, however if necessary, ensure hands are washed thoroughly. - □ Avoid touching eyes, nose or mouth. - □ Shower at home before and after training.
+- □ It is recommended that all players utilize the "Self-Check" on Ontario COVID-19 Self-Assessment App - □ If you experience any of the symptoms, please follow recommendations and contact your medical health provider. - Do not carpool unless with immediate family members. - □ Always follow the instructions from coaches and respect physical distancing. - □ Arrive no more than 25 minutes prior to activity commencing. - $\hfill\square$ Do not congregate at the facility entry point. - □ Bring your own water bottles clearly labelled with your name.
+Do not share with others. - □ Do not share water bottles. - □ Follow the hygiene protocols in this document. - □ Physical distancing of two (2) meters must be maintained when not playing. - □ All "non-essential" contacts should be avoided (handshakes, high 5's, etc.). - □ Only use your own equipment. - □ Wash hands with hand sanitizer immediately before leaving home, after soccer activities, and during scheduled breaks. - □ Do not spit at any time. - □ Any individual equipment used should be taken home and washed separately from others in the household (e.g. uniform). - □ Carry hand sanitizer in order to enable good personal hygiene. - □ Cover mouth and nose with a tissue or your elbow (not your hands) when you cough or sneeze. - □ Avoid the use of public toilets, however if necessary, ensure hands are washed thoroughly. - □ Avoid touching eyes, nose or mouth. - □ Shower at home before and after training.